JackEdwardLyons/jacklyons-me-beta/content/pages/blog/diving-into-web-components.md

 #### The Cons

-I'm sure this isn't the case, but honestly, as of right now I can't really find anything wrong with Stencil.
+I'm sure this isn't the case, but honestly as of right now I can't really find anything wrong with Stencil.
 It is simple, efficient and has all the tools you would need to build a collection of web components.
 However, that being said, I have only played around with building a simple web component and not a full blown application.
+Here are a couple of things that you might consider drawbacks:

 1. **Limited Ecosystem and Community Support:** Compared to more established frameworks, Stencil.js has a smaller community and a more limited ecosystem of pre-built components.
 Developers might find themselves reinventing the wheel or investing extra time in crafting custom solutions for functionalities readily available in other ecosystems.